mongodb/docs-nextjs/README.md

 ### Env files
-Create a `.env` file using the sample.env file provided
+Create a `.env` file using the .env.sample file provided

 ## Getting Started